OpenRegulatory Template

 Note: When assessing the relationship between the device and event the Person Responsible for Regulatory Compliance must take the following points into consideration:

-From a risk management perspective, this decision should be made conservatively, i.e. if the situation is complex and/or potentially caused by multiple medical devices, the PRRC should have a tendency to assess this as “applicable” even if the matter still remains unclear.
+This decision should be made conservatively, i.e. if the situation is complex and/or potentially caused by multiple medical devices, the PRRC should have a tendency to assess this as “applicable” even if the matter still remains unclear.

 (3) Event Outcomes